pywbem/pywbemtools/docs/settingsandconfiguration.rst

   fish    ~/.config/fish/completions/foo-bar.fish  eval (env _<PROG_NAME>_COMPLETE=fish_source pywbemcli)
   ======  =======================================  =========================================================

-.. note :: With Python 2.7 or Python 3.5 the variable value (ex. ``bash_source``)
-           must have the two words reversed  (ex. ``source_bash)`` because these python versions only support an old version of the package click which maintains the scripts.

 The above method may be difficult when the location of the pywbemcli executable is not in the path (ex. when pywbemtools is in a virtual environment) since the ``eval`` statement initiates a callback to the pywbemcli/pywbemlistener and